-These files contain information relating to a deceased person's health record.
-This information has been redacted as an exemption under section 38(1)(d) of FOISA applies.
+The trial papers (JC26/1980/283) also contain information relating to a deceased person's health record.
+This information has also been redacted as an exemption under section 38(1)(d) of FOISA applies.
 A common law duty of confidence applies to an individual's health information and these ethical obligations extend even after the individual's death.
 The exemption under section 38(1)(d) is time limited to 100 years.
-This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.
+Again, this exemption is not subject to the 'public interest test', so SCTS are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.